-This state-of-the-art teaching/learning center supports Internet-based video conferencing for asynchronous and synchronous collaboration for three concurrent groups and up to 60 participants.
+This state-of-the-art teaching/learning center supports Internet-based video conferencing for asynchronous and synchronous collaboration in three classrooms and one conference room.
 The global classroom is designed to host credit and noncredit classes along with other activities serving the greater ECU/Greenville/Pitt County community and surrounding areas.

 Supported technologies include Mediasite lecture capture, H.323/SIP video teleconferencing, Lync, Saba Meeting, and Second Life.
 If other support is required, please contact us.